 Matteo is a Future Fellow in Sustainability Science at the University of Surrey.
-He is dedicated to investigating human-nature relationships and how the spatial and cultural contexts can guide the regeneration of future sustainable civilizations.
+He investigates human-nature relationships at the individual and social scale to understand the spatial and cultural determinants that can regenerate modern civilizations towards a sustainable future.

-Matteo’s research is interdisciplinary and solution-oriented, blending sustainability science and systems thinking with environmental psychology and spatial design in multi-method studies.
-He actively collaborates with artists, educational organizations, architecture firms, and urban planning offices to put his research into practical use, aiming to shift the spatial and cultural foundations that support sustainable social-ecological systems.
+His research is interdisciplinary and solution-oriented, blending sustainability science, systems thinking, environmental psychology, and spatial analysis in multi-method studies.
+He collaborates with artists, educational institutes, architecture firms, and planning offices to put his research into practical use.

 In the media